Nate Fish: Writing

 Fish has a degree from the New School University in New York with a focus on creative writing.
 He has published features in Heeb Magazine and Leveled Magazine.
 In 2012, he created the blog King of Jewish Baseball.
 In 2016, he established the Brick of Gold Publishing Company.
-Fish's first book was Israelis Drive Anything, a photo series of Israelis driving homemade vehicles..
+Fish's first book was Israelis Drive Anything, a photo series of Israelis driving homemade vehicles.
 He has since released two collections of poetry, 98.6 Poems, and Poems for My Wife: Love Poems for Non-Romantics.
 The Brick of Gold Publishing Company has also released two books of writing from California State Prisons edited by Fish, Man, I Wish We Would Have Known: Letters from Calipatria State Prison, and Disconnected/Reconnected: Writing from Lancaster State Prison.

+He is the Author and publisher of You're A Racist: Thoughts on Race in America and 128-G.

 Art

 In 2002 Fish moved to Brooklyn in order to focus on visual arts.
 He is a self-taught artist.
 He had solo exhibitions in 2011 (Jellybeans) at Gallery Bar in Manhattan’s Lower East Side, and in 2013 (Natureficial) at the Red Door Gallery in Chelsea.